ReliSA/STePSEnHECs-PaCt/catalogue/template.md

 Any (meta-level) remarks and information relevant to the pattern or its description, which do not belong to the previous sections.

+Also tables and figures referenced.
+In case of images in extra files, upload to the proper folder in the repository and link here.

 ## Sources

 Shortcuts for references in References.md (with link for each to that file) and/or the word "experience" separated by comma; e.g. [[PIN'25]](../References.md).
 If the pattern comes from experience, details like projects and organizations where it has been observed should be provided to facilitate verification.